ljdursi/computecanadian/discussion-paper/03_prologue.md

 She contacted Walter, describing her algorithm, the distributed data sets and the problem.
-He said that he’d look into the issue further and pointed her to to some upcoming online Python parallel programming courses.
+He said that he’d look into the issue further and pointed her to some upcoming online Python parallel programming courses.

 A couple of days later she was contacted by Carolyn Malone, who explained she was a performance specialist leading the team working on a